-• The Catapult program (EIT Health, 2022c) provides intensive business training and mentoring to 42 selected biotech, medtech and digital health startups established in Europe, which then compete between each other to win a monetary prize.
+The Catapult program (EIT Health, 2023c) provides intensive business training and mentoring to selected biotech, medtech and digital health startups established in Europe, which then compete between each other to win a monetary prize.

-Once trained, ventures chosen participate in the program's competition semifinals, from which only 21 startups get to the final round: a battle to deliver the best pitch to over 500 industry experts and investors at the EIT Health Summit.
-The top three startups in each category win €40,000 for the first place, €20,000 for the second place and €10,000 for the third place.
+Once trained, ventures chosen participate in the program's competition semifinals, from which only few startups get to the final round: a battle to deliver the best pitch to over 500 industry experts and investors at the Bits & Pretzels HealthTech event, rewarded with a €30.000 cash prize.
 For the Audience Award Winner, a further prize is to have their start-up displayed on the New York Nasdaq Tower.

-Conditions to apply to the Catapult program include being a micro/small enterprise with less than 50 employees; involved in biotech, medtech or digital health; with innovative and highly promising business concepts; already incorporated and operating in an EU country; looking for seed or series A funding of at least €500k; self-valued at €1M+; received at least €500K in public or private funding or generated €500k in revenue last year.
+Conditions to apply to the Catapult program include being a micro/small enterprise with less than 50 employees; involved in life sciences or health tech; with innovative and highly promising business concepts; already incorporated and operating in an EU country; looking for seed or series A funding of at least €500k; self-valued at €1M+; received at least €500K in public or private funding or generated €500k in revenue last year.